Leilazehui/Leilazehui.github.io/about.md

 ### Leisure Events:
 - Music, camping, Hiking, Snorkelling and meet new friends at Uni!
-- I also practice mindfulness, meditation and learn about the bridge between us and the universe from both physical and spiritual aspect.
+- I also practice mindfulness, meditation and learn about the bridge between us and the universe from both scientific and spiritual aspect.